 Domains in Supercharger correspond directly to the Active Directory domains of your Windows event collectors.
+Supercharger does not depend on AD trust relationships or forest boundaries.
 Whenever you add a new collector, Supercharger automatically creates a new domain object if necessary and presents all collectors under their appropriate domain.

-Supercharger is aware of domains for coordinating Distributed Subscriptions.
+Supercharger is aware of domains for coordinating Load Balanced Subscriptions.

 Supercharger automatically designates the first collector in a domain as the “master collector” for that domain.
-This collector processes any domain level commands which at this time are limited to Distributed Subscription operations.
-The domain viewer dialog identifies the current master domain.
+This collector processes any Active Directory related tasks.
+The domain page's Status tab identifies the current master collector for that domain.

 As explained in Implementing Windows Event Collection you must use Group Policy to target forwarder computers at your collectors.
 Group Policy requires a specially formatted string each collector that you wish to target.
-Supercharger provides this string for each controller in the domain, in that domain viewers dialog; the list is labeled as Subscription Manager.
+Supercharger provides this string for each controller in the domain, in that domain page's Status tab; the list is labeled as Subscription Manager strings.

 Optionally provide private feedback to help us improve this article...